espiondev/source2blender/docs/source/TF2-Vanilla.rst

 .. note::

-    | In some maps, for example ``pl_badwater``, some universally used props will look a bit off, such as the rocks used in the starting area for the Payload Cart.
+    | In some maps, for example ``pl_badwater``, some universally used props will look a bit off, such as the rocks used in the starting area for the payload cart.
 This is because these props have multiple different skins used by different maps.
 A script is being developed to make it easy to change skins, but if you currently want to do it manually, then go to the Materials section of this object and make it so all the assigned faces are of a different material slot instead.
 If you know how Materials and Assigning works, this shouldn't be too difficult for you to do.
-    | If you used SourceIO to bring the map in, then in the N menu there should be the option to change through different skins easily.
+    | If you used SourceIO to import the map, in the sidebar (brought up by pressing the N button), there should be the option to change through different skins easily.

 .. _tf2_v_individualprops:

 Individual Props
 ----------------

-| This section is written as a way to obtain individual props universally used in maps stored in the TF2 files, such as Barrels or Control Points or Gates.
+| This section is written as a way to obtain individual props that are universally used in maps stored in the TF2 files, such as Barrels, Control Points, or Gates.
 Some maps will have props that aren't used universally, and are exclusive to them.
 In this case it's best to just import the map, find the prop, and separate it.
-| Although this part is possible to do with both Plumber and BSPSource, it's so much more of a hassle that we didn't even think it was worth writing the Plumber method.
-If for any reason you're still interested in that method, you can contact us on Discord and we can tell you about it.

 .. _prop_method1:

 Method
 ^^^^^^

-| The process is rather simple, just needs a bit of setup then the importing of the prop should be doable with one click.
+| The process is rather simple, it only requires a bit of setup, then the importing of the prop should be doable with a few clicks.
 *    Download `GCFScape <https://nemstools.github.io/pages/GCFScape-Download.html>`_, and `SourceIO <https://github.com/REDxEYE/SourceIO>`_.
 *    In Blender, go into :guilabel:`Edit` > :guilabel:`Preferences`.
 *    In the Add-ons menu, click on the :guilabel:`⤓ Install...` button.
-*    Select the .ZIP file you downloaded from the `SourceIO <https://github.com/REDxEYE/SourceIO>`_ releases page.
+*    Find and select the ``.ZIP`` file you downloaded from the `SourceIO <https://github.com/REDxEYE/SourceIO>`_ releases page.
 *    Click on the check box to enable it.
 *    Go to ``[game_directory] / tf`` and open the file called ``tf2_misc_dir.vpk``.
 It should open through GCFScape.
 *    In GCFScape, right Click the ``Models`` folder, click :guilabel:`Extract`, and Extract it to ``[game_directory] / tf``.
 You can drag and drop as well but it is considerably laggier to do so.
-*    Again in GCFScape, go to the ``Materials`` folder.
+*    Still in GCFScape, go to the ``Materials`` folder.
 Inside of it there should be another folder called ``Models``.
 Extract this to ``[game_directory] / tf`` as well.
 *    Once extracted, you may close GCFScape and open another file called ``tf2_textures_dir.vpk``.
 There should be another folder inside called ``Models``.
 Extract this to ``[game_directory] / tf``.
 | All of that was for setting things up.
 Once that's completed, all you have to do for bringing a Model in is to open Blender, click :guilabel:`File` > :guilabel:`⤓ Import` > :guilabel:`Source Engine Assets` > :guilabel:`Source model (.mdl)`, and choose the ``.MDL`` file you're after inside the ``Models`` folder.
 It should have textures set up and everything.
 The above steps don't have to be repeated.